hanjingo/doc/OS/computer_representation.md

 Because integers are fixed-width, arithmetic can overflow.
 Rules differ by language:

 - In unsigned arithmetic (C/C++), operations wrap modulo 2^N — this is well-defined.
-- In signed C/C++ integer overflow is undefined behavior (compiler may assume it never happens), so avoid writing code that relies on signed overflow.
+- In signed C/C++, integer overflow is undefined behavior (the compiler may assume it never happens), so avoid writing code that relies on signed overflow.

 Practical consequences:

 - Prefer unsigned arithmetic when you need modular wraparound semantics.
-- Use safe checks or builtin intrinsics (e.g., compiler intrinsics or language features) to detect overflow when correctness depends on it.
+- Use safe checks or built-in intrinsics (e.g., compiler intrinsics or language features) to detect overflow when correctness depends on it.